iamgodot/godot-blog/content/posts/my-neovim-revamp.md

 For linters and formatters, `null-ls` is a plugin which makes it every easy to setup these utilities.
 I setup classic `black`, `isort` as well as the new hot `ruff`, and for Lua I picked `stylua`, which seems just as opinionated as `black`.

-Now we have linting and formatting, and we can go to difinition etc. There's only one missing piece left called completion.
+Now we have linting and formatting, and we can go to definition etc. There's only one missing piece left called completion.
 To achieve that we just need `nvim-cmp` along with some helpers.
-Personaly I use `LuaSnip` with `friendly-snippets` as its source, and `nvim-path` for file path completion.
+I chose `LuaSnip` with `friendly-snippets` as its source, and `nvim-path` for file path completion.

 So far we've got everything covered for code functions, in which each part can be further extended to support more languages and richer functionalities.